bswck/proxyvars/README.md

 ## Example

-The following example shows how to use `zeugvar` with `contextvars.ContextVar`:
+The following example shows how to use `zeugvars` with `contextvars`:

 ```python
 >>> from contextvars import ContextVar